There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 12. Inbound now – Inbound now is a bit less dynamic than many of the earlier stated idea generators, but it does give some generic ideas and directions on how to craft great topics and titles that could get viral online.

 13. Cool Name Ideas – This tool is slightly different from the ones above.
 Cool Name Ideas helps you generate cool and unique names for your business.
 Simply supply words that best describe what your business does, add a relevant subject and preferred suffixes.
 The tool will return a list of relevant domain names.

 If you have been a blogger for a while, due to time constraints, multi-tasking becomes a necessity.
 What could get more annoying than jumping off and on different tabs & windows?
 This section focuses on handy Google Chrome extensions that will save you a tremendous amount of time and make your blogging life much easier.

 14. Eye Dropper – Eye Dropper is a free tool available for Google Chrome, which gives you the ability to pick & save colours from any web page and then use them on your own website or any design software by simply copying the HEX code.
 An incredibly useful tool for web developers & designers.

 15. GFY Cat – Gfycat is a tool that you can use to create, share and discover great GIFs.
-With this tool, it is very easy to convert short videos to GIF format.
-It creates fast-loading GIF that you can use on your site or across your social media.
+With this tool, it is very easy to convert short videos to GIFs.
+It creates fast-loading GIFs that you can use on your site or across your social media.

 16. Check My Links – Check My Links is a Google Chrome extension that is designed to help you identify broken links on a particular web page.
 Exceptionally useful when carrying out SEO & Website audits.
 Simply enable the extension, and the tool will highlight all the links, either in red (broken links) or in green (working links).